Large deviations for a class of tempered subordinators and their inverse processes: Non-central moderate deviations (for )

 \section{Non-central moderate deviations (for $\delta=0$)}

-The term moderate deviations is used in the literature for a suitable class of LDPs governed by the same rate function; moreover, in some sense, moderate deviations fill the gap between a convergence to a constant and a weak convergence to a (possibly multivariate) Gaussian distribution.
+The term moderate deviations is used in the literature for a suitable class of LDPs governed by the same rate function; moreover, in some sense, moderate deviations fill the gap between a convergence to a constant and a weak convergence to a Gaussian distribution (see e.g. Theorem 3.7.1 in \cite{DemboZeitouni} which concerns the case of empirical means of i.i.d. random vectors, and we can refer to the Law of Large Numbers and to the Central Limit Theorem).

-In this section we study a non-central moderate deviation regime for $\{S_{(\gamma,\lambda,\theta,0)}(t):t\geq 0\}$ with respect to $\theta$; we use the term non-central because in our case the limit in the weak convergence is not a Gaussian distribution.
-As we see, we deal with finite families of increments of the subordinator; however, as we shall explain in Remark \ref{rem:increments-vs-marginals}, it is also possible to present similar results for finite families of marginal random variables of the subordinator.
+In this section we study a non-central moderate deviation regime for $\{S_{(\gamma,\lambda,\theta,0)}(t):t\geq 0\}$ with respect to $\theta$; as we said above, we use the term non-central because we deal with a non-Gaussian weak limit.
+Here we deal with finite families of increments of the subordinator; however, as we shall explain in Remark \ref{rem:increments-vs-marginals}, it is also possible to present analogue results for the finite dimensional distributions of the subordinator.